mknxdev/jperf/README.md

 # <div align="center">jPerf</div>

-jPerf is a modern & lightweight JavaScript code tester utility for the browser and Node.js.
-It provides a flexible way to perf test arbitrary code and exposes related performance informations.
+jPerf is a flexible & lightweight JavaScript performance tester utility for the browser and Node.js.
+It provides a simple but powerful API to test code runtime performance in multiple ways.

 ## Summary